Unleash/unleash/website/docs/feature-flag-tutorials/react/examples.md

 Unleash provides the data to log any change that has happened over time, at the flag level from a global level.
 In conjunction with Unleash, tools like [Splunk](https://www.splunk.com/) can help you combine logs and run advanced queries against them.
 Logs are useful for downstream data warehouses or data lakes.

-In our React tutorial application, we can view events in [Event Log](/reference/events#event-log) to monitor the changes to flag strategies and statuses we have made throughout our examples, such as:
+For our React tutorial application, we can view events in [Event Log](/reference/events#event-log) to monitor the changes to flag strategies and statuses we have made throughout our examples, such as:

 -   When the `newNotificationsBadge` flag was created
 -   How the gradual rollout strategy was configured